This information is for 2023 Minnesota State Fair licensed Mighty Midway and Kidway operators. All information is subject to change.

 The Minnesota State Fair has established a tradition of providing a quality family entertainment experience that is clean, wholesome and fun, with a commitment to total guest satisfaction.
 As a member of the Minnesota State Fair team, you have been selected and licensed by the fair to help us continue the high standards established by this Great Minnesota Get-Together.
 We look forward to working with you to help carry on this tradition of exposition excellence in your operation and the environment you help create.

 This manual is designed to inform those holding licenses granting Mighty Midway and Kidway attraction operation privileges of fair policies and procedures.
 This information and Minnesota State Agricultural Society Rules are made a part of each license agreement by reference.
 Both are meant to foster better fair operations, and it is each licensee’s responsibility to be knowledgeable of these policies, procedures and rules.
-Please familiarize yourself and your staff with this information; each section is important.
-Direct any questions to the staff below.
+Each section is important.
+Please familiarize yourself with this information, share it with your employees, preferably in the primary language of your employees, and direct any questions to the staff below.

 Minnesota State Fair management reserves the right to interpret and apply these policies, procedures and rules as it deems appropriate in the best interest of the public and furtherance of the fair’s statutory duties.